Annual Physical Examination

 - Temperature: 98.6 degrees Fahrenheit is the average, but healthy people can have resting temperatures slightly higher or lower.
 A fever is not present until the temperature is over 101.0 degrees Fahrenheit.

-- General Appearance: Your provider gathers a large amount of information about you and your health just by watching and talking to you.
+- General Appearance: Your doctor gathers a large amount of information about you and your health just by watching and talking to you.
 How is your memory and mental quickness?
 Does your skin appear healthy?

 - Heart Exam: Listening to your heart with a stethoscope, a doctor might detect an irregular heartbeat, a heart murmur, or other clues to heart disease.